mui/material-ui/docs/src/pages/customization/globals/globals-es.md

 When the configuration variables aren't powerful enough, you can take advantage of the `overrides` key of the `theme` to potentially change **every single style** injected by Material-UI into the DOM.
 That's a really powerful feature.

+To override lab components styles with TypeScript, check [this documentation](/components/about-the-lab/#typescript).

 ```js
 const theme = createMuiTheme({
   overrides: {